 |Environment and Humanity: The Race to Save the Planet||50|

 |Foundations of Education §||49|

 |Introduction to Law Enforcement||50|

 * 2 credits.

 † To receive credit at Moravian for Principles of Public Speaking, the student is required to submit on VHS-format videotape or DVD a 3-5 minute persuasive speech in addition to completing the examination at an acceptable level.

 ‡ Course equivalency and credit determined by physical education chair.

 § This test is not available to students who have completed Education 160 or its equivalent.

 Moravian College awards credit to students who have passed at an acceptable level proficiency examinations administered by the College for certain of its courses.
 An "acceptable level" is normally defined as a C (or equivalent) or better.
 A simple passing grade (D–, for example) is not considered "acceptable" to receive credit on a proficiency examination.
 Individual departments reserve the right to define "acceptable" differently for the purpose of preparing a student to continue into other courses in their curriculum.
 Information about a proficiency examination for a specific course, an indication of the scope of the course, suggested readings, and preparation for the examination may be obtained from the appropriate department chair.

-If a student decides to take one or more proficiency examinations, he or she should obtain a proficiency exam form in the Comenius Center for Continuing, Professional, and Graduate Studies, register the intention with the Office of Academic Affairs, and pay a fee of $85 for each examination at the Bursar's Office.
+If a student decides to take one or more proficiency examinations, he or she should obtain a proficiency exam form in the Comenius Center for Continuing, Professional, and Graduate Studies, register the intention with the Office of the Provost, and pay a fee of $85 for each examination at the Bursar's Office.